Privacy Policy

 This privacy policy lets you know what happens to any personal data that you give to us, or any that we may collect from or about you, such as your account contact information.

-We will only use your information for clearly described purposes and in accordance with your data protection rights and privacy principles set out in the EU’s General Data Protection Regulation (GDPR).
+We will only use your information for clearly described purposes and in accordance with your data protection rights and privacy principles set out in the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

 We’re Aura Brand Solutions Limited.
 We provide a range of branding and image management services for commercial and public sector organisations that are described in more detail on our website in the What We Do section.